Herman Frazier: Administrator

 Frazier began his administrative career as a graduate assistant at Arizona State University in 1977.
 He would later become a full-time administrator and remained with the university for a total of 23 years, eventually becoming the Senior Associate Athletics Director.
 He would earn his first athletics director job at the University of Alabama at Birmingham in 2000.
 In 2002, he left UAB to accept the athletic director position at the University of Hawaii where he would remain until 2008.
 Frazier was fired the day after he failed to re-sign football coach June Jones.

 In 2008 Frazier was named associate athletic director for sports administration at Temple University, and stayed there until 2011.
 In July 2011, he was hired at Syracuse University by Daryl Gross to take similar position.

 He has served on the U.S. Olympic Committee in numerous capacities.
 In 1996, he was elected as one of three vice-presidents for the committee and accompanied the team to the 2000 games in Sydney, Australia.
 Most recently, he served as the chef de mission for the 2004 games in Athens, Greece.
 He has also served on the U.S. Olympic Athletes Advisory Council and the U.S. Olympic Overview Commission.

 As a member of the Fiesta Bowl Board of Directors, he was vice-president in 1996 and chairman in 1998 and 1999.

+Frazier was the director of athletics at the University of Alabama at Birmingham (UAB) from 2000-2002.

-He serves as the board-chair for Syracuse Stage and The Bowerman Advisory Board.
+Frazier served as the board-chair for Syracuse Stage and The Bowerman Advisory Board.

+Frazier has overseen the participation of the Syracuse football team in six bowl games, including most recently the 2024 DIRECTV Holiday Bowl.
+In 2012, Frazier received the National Association of Collegiate Directors of Athletics Pioneer Award for his position as Chef de Mission for the 2004 Summer Olympics.

+Syracuse University announced Frazier's retirement in February 2026 - “I’m retiring from the athletics department,’’ he said, “but I’ll still be involved with USA Track and the United States Olympic & Paralympic Committee.’’
+On Monday, his first official day of retirement, he will fly to Los Angeles, where he is scheduled to speak about the 2028 Los Angeles Olympic Games for SU’s Falk College at the Intuit Dome.